About this listing

 We are a warm, friendly and hardworking family developing a 75 acre conservation site in Mid West Wales.

-I am eccentric too (definitely less than Mark;) ! and my jokes are more tactful and much less funny!
-With a life-long passion for the natural world, I have been growing things as far back as I can remember and have worked for many years in urban permaculture and community development before coming to manage Blaeneinion.
+With a life-long passion for the natural world, I have been growing things as far back as I can remember and have worked for any years in urban permaculture and community development before coming to manage Blaeneinion.

-We are a very happy couple with one child still at home and another just started at University.
+I have one child still at home and another at University.

 After a long days work - usually very physical, we normally get to bed early and love watching documentaries or a good movie.
-We are both smokers and enjoy a brandy or a beer at the end of the day.... and are happy for our guests to unwind as they wish - but are not big party animals, and try to keep Blaeneinion as a mellow and down to earth retreat... (but are open to the odd spontaneous night singing and cooking by the fire pit!)
+I am a smoker and enjoy a brandy at the end of the day.... and am happy for our guests to unwind as they wish - but we are not big party animals, and try to keep Blaeneinion as a mellow and down to earth retreat... (but are open to the odd spontaneous night singing and cooking by the fire pit!)
 Great food in good company is a joy

-We have had the most wonderful experiences and have made some new friends through Air B+B experiences will be positive and rewarding for everyone - and that we can provide a really special space for folk to relax and recharge from the craziness of modern life (we have both come from busy city environments and understand:)
+We have had the most wonderful experiences and have made some new friends through Air B+B, and hope that it continues to be positive and rewarding for everyone - and that we can provide a really special space for folk to relax and recharge from the craziness of modern life (I have come from a busy city environment and understand:)

 There are often volunteers from the 'WWOOF' scheme on site and we will probably be running around building, planting, picking and attending to family life - and our guests would have plenty of space to do whatever they wished with their time here at Blaeneinion - just ask if there is anything we can do to make it better :)

-If we were to have a life motto - it would probably be about simplicity, peace and love.... both in our 40's now, we are very thankful to be here together doing something we love and caring for our family and this little corner of paradise x We hope you love it too :)
+If we were to have a life motto - it would probably be about simplicity, peace and love.... now in my 40's, I am very thankful to be here doing something we love and caring for my family and this little corner of paradise x We hope you love it too :)